PlatinumLucario/VGMusicStudio/README.md

 ### MP2K Engine
 * Bregalad - Extensive documentation
-* Ipatix - Engine research, help, [(and his MP2K music player)](https://github.com/ipatix/agbplay) from which some of my code is based on
+* Ipatix - Engine research, help, [(his MP2K music player)](https://github.com/ipatix/agbplay) from which some of my code is based on, and the [LowLatencyRingbuffer](https://github.com/ipatix/agbplay/blob/agbplay_v2/src/agbplay/LowLatencyRingbuffer.cpp) which helps PortAudio to process audio with low latency
 * mimi - Told me about a hidden feature of the engine
 * SomeShrug - Engine research and helped me understand more about the engine parameters